DominikStolzenburg/aerosolpy/README.md

 ## Usage

-aeropy can be currently used for:
+aerosolpy can be currently used for:
 1. aerosol mechanics calculations e.g., mean free path of aerosols and vapors, slip correction, diffusion coefficients, diffusional losses.
 2. aerosol kinetics calculations such as collision kernels
 3. aerosol utilities such as unit conversions, math operations (e.g., integration of size distributions)

-Once installed as outlined above you can simply import `aerosolpython` using its import name `aeropy` with the recommended abbreviation:
+Once installed as outlined above you can simply import `aerosolpy`:

-`import aeropy as ap`
+`import aerosolpy as ap`

 ## Support

 The package is maintained by Dominik Stolzenburg.
-All requests should be directed to dominik.stolzenburg@tuwien.ac.at
+All requests should be directed to dominik.stolzenburg@tuwien.ac.at or open an issue on [GitHub](https://github.com/DominikStolzenburg/aerosolpy)

 ## Documentation

-Up-to-date Documentation and full API is hosted on [readthedocs.io](https://aerosolpython.readthedocs.io/en/latest/)
+Up-to-date Documentation and full API is hosted on [readthedocs.io](https://aerosolpy.readthedocs.io/en/latest/)

 ## Roadmap